mike-north/typescript-courses/packages/website/content/blog/fundamentals-v3/10-classes/index.md

 ## Param properties

-Ok, let's pop a stack frame, now that we know about access modifier keywords and return to an earlier code snippet from our discussion around class fields
+Ok, let's pop a stack frame.
+Now that we know about access modifier keywords, let's return to an earlier code snippet from our discussion around class fields:

 ```ts twoslash
 // @noImplicitAny: true